matn7/Google-Platform-Notes/flashcard/Microservices.md

 #### Steps to create bindings using Spring Cloud Stream.

-1. Add the Stream related dependencies: Add the maven dependencies 'spring-cloud-stream', 'spring-cloud-stream-binder-rabbit' inside 'pom.xml' of message service where we defined functions.
+1. Add the Stream related dependencies: Add the maven dependencies `spring-cloud-stream`, `spring-cloud-stream-binder-rabbit` inside `pom.xml` of message service where we defined functions.
-2. Add the stream binding and rabbitmq properties inside 'application.yaml' of message service.
+2. Add the stream binding and rabbitmq properties inside `application.yaml` of message service.
+3.
 We need to define input bindings for each function accepting input data and an output binding for each function returning output data.
 Each binding can have a logical name following the below convention.
-Unless you use partitions (for example, with Kafka), the '<index>' part of the name will always be 0.
-The <functionName> is computed from the value of the 'spring.cloud.function.definition' property.
+Unless you use partitions (for example, with Kafka), the '[index]' part of the name will always be 0.
+The '[functionName]' is computed from the value of the 'spring.cloud.function.definition' property.

-Input binding: '<functionName> + -in- + <index>'.
+Input binding: '[functionName] + -in- + [index]'.
-Output binding: '<functionName> + -out- + <index>'.
+Output binding: '[functionName] + -out- + [index].

 The binding names exist only in Spring Cloud Stream and RabbitMQ doesn't know about them.
 So to map between the Spring Cloud Stream binding and RabbitMQ, we need to define destination which will be the exchange inside the RabbitMQ.
 Group is typically application name, so that all the instances of the application can point to same exchange and queue.

-The queues will be created inside RabbitMQ based on the queue-naming strategy ('<destination>.<group>') includes a parameter called consumer group.
+The queues will be created inside RabbitMQ based on the queue-naming strategy ('[destination].[group]') includes a parameter called consumer group.

 ```yaml